BID Development – Planning, Implementation and Delivery

 - BID modelling – throughout the process, we will keep a constant eye on the proposed BID boundary and levy percentages to ensure that income and interest are maximised whilst not impacting on the outcome of the ballot

-- Agree LA Processes – we will ensure that the BID Development Steering Group understands the processes and timescales required by the local billing authority and ensure that all deadlines are met
+- Agree local authority processes – we will ensure that the BID Development Steering Group understands the processes and timescales required by the local billing authority and ensure that all deadlines are met

 - Draw up baseline agreements – we will work alongside officers within the council to ensure that the necessary baseline agreements are in place prior to ballot